sensel/morph-docs/docs/morph.md

 * ![Sensel Sensel App home](img/morph_app_icon_usb.jpg) - active usb connection with Morph
 * ![Sensel Sensel App home](img/morph_app_icon_help.jpg) - load help for app

-As you might imagine, if there's a red circle and slash, it means the connection is inactive or broken.
+If there's a red circle and slash, it means the connection is inactive or broken.

 ### Overlay Mapper

 #### Music Overlays
 ![Sensel Morph Overlay mapper edits settings](img/morphapp_editmidi.jpg)

-The Music Production, Drum, and Piano Overlays can be completely modified from their default settings, so they work exactly the way you want.
+The Music Production, Drum, and Piano Overlays can be completely modified from their default settings to work however you’d like them to.

-When you select a music Overlay from the Dashboard, you'll open a screen where you can click on the different buttons or regions to modify the MIDI notes sent from the pads.
+When you select a music Overlay from the Sensel App, you'll open a screen where you can click on the different buttons or regions to modify the MIDI notes sent from the pads.

 Use the inspector's menu to select a different note value for each pad you want to change.
 You can save the settings to a map preset.